 Scholarship has four overlapping areas of concentration: the scholarship of discovery, integration, application, and teaching.
 The scholarship of discovery is most easily defined as "traditional" research - original research that expands human knowledge: "What is to be known, what is yet to be found?".
 The scholarship of integration focuses on finding the interconnections between ideas and disciplines, which includes multi- and inter-disciplinary work that asks "What do the findings mean?", especially in larger, societal contexts.
 The scholarship of application deals with applying faculty expertise to meet societal service needs, as long as the traditional research rigor and accountability are an integral part of the service activity.
-Finally, the scholarship of teaching includes not only performing research on pedagogy, but also consistently seeking, understanding, implementing and evaluating new knowledge of one's own discipline that is utilized in the classroom to the student's benefit.
-Scholarship in any discipline at Arkansas Tech University may fall under each of these broad headings.
+Finally, the scholarship of teaching includes not only performing research on pedagogy, but also consistently seeking, understanding, implementing and evaluating new knowledge of one's own discipline at Arkansas Tech University may fall under each of these broad headings.
 Examples are provided below of each category as a general reference, but this is not meant as an exhaustive list: